quishqa/lumiaR/README.md

 Also, if you want other information from the NH3 files, just add the argument `col_names` and put the column names in a vector to retrive.

+You can also add `hour = TRUE` to return hourly averages.

 ### Loading BC data

 To load the BC data, we used the function `read_bc_files`.
 The process is the